micro-ROS/micro-ROS.github.io/_docs/hardware_support.md

 The [Olimex LTD STM32-E407](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware) is an open-hardware low-cost entry board for developing custom applications with the STM32F407ZGT6 Cortex-M4F microcontrollers from STMicroelectronics.

 It contains 196KB of RAM and 1MB of Flash.
-It is a very complete board thanks to the big variety of communication interfaces it offers: USB OTG, Ethernet, SD Card slot, SPI, CAN or I2C buses are exposed.
+It is a very complete board thanks to the wide variety of communication interfaces it offers: USB OTG, Ethernet, SD Card slot, SPI, CAN or I2C buses are exposed.
 The board contains various expansion options available: Arduino-like headers for attaching daughter boards, many pins exposed, as well as a UEXT connector.
 This connector is a custom pin-out bus and is used to attach sensor breakouts sensors that manufacturer sells.

 ### Development tools

 In order to flash and debug the board, it is required to get a JTAG probe.
-We recommend getting on of the next JTAG probes:
+We recommend getting one of the next JTAG probes:

 + [ARM-USB-OCD-H](https://www.olimex.com/Products/ARM/JTAG/ARM-USB-OCD-H/)
 + [ARM-USB-TINY-H](https://www.olimex.com/Products/ARM/JTAG/ARM-USB-TINY-H/)